Dazegambler/UKSpawner-/README.md

 # Current Options

 -Minos Prime

--V2(limbo version...couldnt find a way to spawn the greed version yet) -Gabriel
+-V2(limbo version...couldnt find a way to spawn the greed version yet)

+-Gabriel

 -Eye Drone

 -mini Mal Face

 -Flesh Prison

--Corpse of King Minos(will spawn bugged) -Wicked(Unkillable and teleport on hit doesnt seen to work...Beware)
+-Corpse of King Minos(will spawn bugged)

+-Wicked(Unkillable and teleport on hit doesnt seen to work...Beware)

+NOTE:I'll be adding more Enemies to the spawn list in the Future.

 # Installing